Ceramics and Ceramic Coatings

-- A systematic understanding of the techniques used to produce ceramics and ceramic coatings and the influence of these on the resulting microstructures.
+- Understand the techniques used to produce ceramics and ceramic coatings and the influence of these on the resulting microstructures.

-- A detailed knowledge of the properties of ceramics and ceramic coatings, with specific reference to load-bearing and/or wear applications, and an understanding of how these properties are related to the processing routes and microstructures.
+- Understand the properties of ceramics and ceramic coatings, with specific reference to load-bearing and/or wear applications, and an understanding of how these properties are related to the processing routes and microstructures.

 - Overview of materials and application areas

 - Processing of bulk ceramics

 Learning and teaching methods